-What-if analysis is the process of changing values to see how the changes affect other data.
-What-if analysis is a powerful tool of Excel.
+What-if analysis is the process of changing input values to see how the changes affect other output data.
+What-if analysis is a powerful tool in Excel.

 Breakeven analysis is a type of what-if analysis that determines the point where revenues equal expenses or the point of zero profit.
 This breakeven analysis examines fixed costs and variable costs.

 Sensitivity analysis is another type of what-if analysis that attempts to determine how sensitive the results of an analysis are to changes in the inputs and assumptions.

 What-if analysis Excel menu

 The What If analysis menu is on the Data ribbon.
 The three options under the button are:

 - Goal Seek